“Our goal is to provide a foundation for you to stand on that is a safe and secure space”

 If you have any further questions, please don’t hesitate to reach out.
 We appreciate your interest in Edrica’s House of Hope, and we look forward to the opportunity to support those in need.

-Meet Walter Broom
+Walter Edward Broom

 “Hav A Sole’s mission is to provide the homeless and at risk youth population with quality footwear to encourage healthier lifestyles and prevent disease, while fostering a sense of community along the way.”